cbtsao47/react-hooks-practice/README.md

   `()=>{}` is whatever it executes cdu => useEffect(()=>{},[theVariableWatchedForUpdate])

-  useEffect can return a callback function that runs when
+  useEffect can return a callback function that runs when the same effect is triggered the second time for cleaning up, combined with the `[]` as